 While their beliefs do not need to perfectly align with yours, there should be general synergy between you.
 Any differences or challenges you experience should enhance your work together, as opposed to hindering progress.

-What beliefs drive your work?
+What beliefs drive their work?

 Who can we talk with that could share how those beliefs drove your actions?

-What is your approach to creating change?
+What is their approach to creating change?